Paige Howard: Education

 Howard attended New York University's Tisch School of the Arts.

 Career

 Howard made her professional stage debut at the Vineyard Theatre in New York City, playing the title character in J. M. Barrie's play Mary Rose, which was directed by Tina Landau.

 After guest-starring roles on TV shows Medium and 90210, Howard made her feature film debut as Sue O’Malley in the 2009 comedy Adventureland.
 She then followed with a lead role on the web series stalkTALK, and starring roles in the indie comedies Virgin Alexander and Cheesecake Casserole, as well as the psychological thriller The Employer opposite Malcolm McDowell.
 Howard won Best Supporting Actress at the Los Angeles Movie Awards in 2013 for her role in The Employer.

 Personal life

-Howard married actor Timmy Abou Nasr on May 1, 2022 in an outdoor ceremony in Central Park.
+Howard married actor Tim Abou-Nasr on May 1, 2022 in an outdoor ceremony in Central Park.
 Her father, Ron, officiated and her sister, Bryce, was a bridesmaid.